 The solar flare on May 23rd, 1967 was accompanied by a coronal mass ejection (CME) which triggered a powerful geomagnetic storm that hit Earth about 40 hours later.
 U.S. radio communications were disrupted in almost every conceivable way for almost a week.
 In fact, this particular solar storm was so strong that the Northern Lights – normally limited to sky watchers in the high latitudes - were visible as far south as New Mexico.

 The solar storm of May 1967 is ranked as one of the top in the record books.
-The solar storm that is known as the most powerful in recorded history is known as “The Carrington Event” which took place in September of 1859.
+The solar storm that is known as the most powerful in recorded history is known as “The Carrington Event” took place in September of 1859.
 That geomagnetic storm caused telegraph systems to fail all over North America and Europe and the northern lights were visible down to Cuba.
-A "Carrington-like" solar storm today would likely be devastating given the dependence on power grids and satellite networks.
+A Carrington-like solar storm today would likely be devastating given the dependence on power grids and satellite networks.

 Retired U.S. Air Force officers involved in the forecasting of this solar storm describe the event in a paper that has just recently been accepted for publication in Space Weather.
 This is a journal of the American Geophysical Union who provided information for this story and the abstract can be viewed here.

 Meteorologist Paul Dorian